PacketFabric/packetfabric-api-examples/docs/index.rst

 of the API is available at `https://docs.packetfabric.com/ <https://docs.packetfabric.com/>`__

 In this documentation, we'll provide you with some helpful examples of various end points.
-For the time being, these examples will be in Python.
+We'll be using Python for these examples.

 .. _user-docs: